MythicAgents/Nimplant/README.md

-# Deprecated
+## Slow update - Partially Deprecated
-This agent is deprecated as it's only compatible with Mythic 2.1 and the main developer is not able to continue working on it.
-If somebody wants to make the updates (in the python side of things, not nim code) to the latest Mythic, we can mark it as not deprecated anymore.
+This agent is slowly being updated to Mythic 2.3 and might or might not have periodic updates over time.
+However, there is currently no identified maintainer for the project.
+The Mythic side of things has been updated for Mythic 2.3.7, but there are issues currently in the Nim side of things.

 ![Nimplant](agent_icons/nimplant.svg)